 In our times, the internet is the first source of information.
 But don’t forget that books still have a value if you are looking for an in-depth treatment of a subject.
 Generally some time will have passed before a new issue is widely treated in a published book.
 Sometimes an issue is so narrow that it will only be mentioned in a chapter of a book or in a journal article.
 Information on developing issues will be available in the form of newspaper articles, and current affairs on the TV or radio, over newswires, and on the web.
 Articles in popular magazines start to appear earlier than publications in scholarly journals.
 Proceedings of conferences and documents produced by international organizations are very good sources of information but are increasingly released on the web at the time of the conference and published proceedings might appear with some delay or not produced at all.
 Early developments and overviews of a topic can be presented in general and specialized encyclopedias, handbooks and even textbooks in related fields and will serve as good introductory sources for your research.

 If you find an article or a book that are perfect for your topic, check their reference or additional readings lists – it will contain other useful sources of information related to your research.
-Then run a search in the library online catalog or other bibliographic databases to see where and how these materials can be accessed.
+Then run a search in the library discovery tool OneSearch or a subject database to see where and how these materials can be accessed.

 The selection of search terms, or keywords, as well as the way they are presented to the online system can either advance or obstruct the search.